0b01001001/spectree/README.md

 ### Adapter models and Python dataclasses

-Start by defining request and response models with the class provided by your
+Start by defining request and response models with the class provided by the adapter you choose:
-adapter:

 - Use `pydantic.BaseModel` with the `pydantic` adapter.
 - Use `msgspec.Struct` with the `msgspec` adapter.